AkshayMalige/AHEAD_2025/VNC/README.md

 Welcome to the AHEAD workshop!
 Follow this clear, step-by-step guide to access your assigned server using VNC.

+User accounts and passwords for every user can be found in this [Sheet](https://docs.google.com/spreadsheets/d/13zLc7p-xwgFj2rsLr5I2MfvB38KfYNqfzxKEAejx608/edit?gid=1597156241#gid=1597156241).
 ---

 ## 📌 Initial Login (SSH)